Pretty-SFOS/opal/README.md

         %define __provides_exclude_from ^%{_datadir}/.*$
         # << macros

 6. Merge shipped translations with your local translations.
-This should be done inside an `sfdk` target, so you'll need to run something like the following (replacing `SailfishOS-4.5.0.16EA-aarch64` with one of your targets).
+   If you have Qt's `lconvert` installed, you can simply run this code:

         cd libs
+        ./opal-merge-translations ../translations

+    Otherwise, run it inside an [`sfdk`](https://docs.sailfishos.org/Develop/Apps/#sfdk-command-line-tool)
+    target, so you'll need to run something like the following (replacing `SailfishOS-4.5.0.16EA-aarch64` with one of your targets).

+        cd libs
         sfdk engine exec sb2 -t SailfishOS-4.5.0.16EA-aarch64 \
-            ./opal-merge-translations.sh ../translations/
+            ./opal-merge-translations.sh ../translations

+    Note: run `sfdk --help` to get more information about the tool.

 7. Add docs and translations to `.gitignore`.
 They have been merged with your main translations.